Users are now able to stagger and schedule messages within Batch Messaging 🌟

 Message Status table

-🌟 We've also made some changes to our 'Message status' table (shown below) 🌟
+🌟 We've also made some changes to our 'All Messages' table (shown below) 🌟

 The table will now show the Batch Type - showing which Florey was sent or SMS to this list of patients.